 Executive Summary In his Washington address to Catholic educators, Pope Benedict XVI argued that three “goods”—those of the Church, political society and education itself—require the Church’s institutions of higher education have a strong Catholic identity.
-Although the Holy Father only touched on curricular matters incidentally, his argument entails important consequences in favor of curricula with […]
+Although the Holy Father only touched on curricular matters incidentally, his argument entails important consequences […]

 Author Archive for: Dr. R. E. Houser